Rakuten TV

+Rakuten TV is a video-on-demand (VOD) service owned by the Japanese technology conglomerate Rakuten.
+In Europe, the service is operated by Rakuten TV Europe, headquartered in Barcelona, Spain, while in Japan, it is operated directly by Rakuten as a separate service.

 Rakuten TV is a video-on-demand (VOD) and free ad-supported streaming television (FAST) platform, providing movies and TV series for subscription, rental, and purchase as well as FAST channels with a mix of local and global content.
 Since 2019, the platform has provided users access to different content via TVOD, AVOD, SVOD, and FAST.
-It is owned by the Japanese company Rakuten.

 Rakuten TV's VOD catalogue includes content from studios around the world, including Warner Bros., Disney, and Sony Pictures, local distributors, and independent labels producing both locally and globally oriented content.
 Similarly, Rakuten TV's distribution of FAST channels includes both its own Rakuten curated channels as well as FAST channels and TV channels operated and curated by its partners around the world.
 Rakuten TV's content can be streamed from most devices, offering a similar service to Netflix and other streaming services.

-The company is headquartered in Tokyo and Barcelona and currently operates in Japan as well as several countries around Europe; Aaland Islands, Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Germany, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and Ukraine.
+The company is headquartered in Tokyo and Barcelona and currently operates in Japan as well as several countries around Europe; Aaland Islands, Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Germany, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, North Macedonia, Malta, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and Ukraine.

 In Japan, the video streaming service Rakuten SHOWTIME changed its name to Rakuten TV on 1 July 2017 and has been operating under the new name since then.

 Rakuten also operates another global video-on-demand (VOD) streaming service called Rakuten Viki which is headquartered in San Mateo, California with additional offices in Tokyo, Japan, Seoul, South Korea, and Singapore.
 Rakuten Viki focuses on distributing content from parts of Asia to the rest of the world.
-This includes drama, variety shows, and animation from Japan, Korea, Mainland China, Taiwan, and Thailand.
+This includes drama, variety shows, and animation from Japan, Korea, mainland China, Taiwan, and Thailand.